-Distributions to holders of Series 1-Preferred Units, in accordance with their terms rank higher in priority than distributions to holders of BIP Interests - with each holder of BIP Interests or Preferred Units receiving a pro rata share of distributions made to all holders of BIP Interests or Preferred Units, as applicable, in accordance with the proportion of all BIP Interests or Preferred Units held by that holder-of BIP Interests.
+Distributions to holders of Preferred Units in accordance with their terms rank higher in priority than distributions to holders of BIP Interests - with each holder of BIP Interests or Preferred Units receiving a pro rata share of distributions made to all holders of BIP Interests or Preferred Units, as applicable, in accordance with the proportion of all BIP Interests or Preferred Units held by that holder.

-2.4 Directors and management of BIP and the Acquirer
+2.4.
+Directors and management of BIP and the Acquirer

-(a) BIP GP Directors and management of BIP
+a.
+BIP GP Directors and management of BIP